-Required: After identifying 2 laboratory confirmed cases (students and/or employees) within a 14-day period, IHE follows required steps for 1 confirmed case.
+- Required: After identifying 2 laboratory confirmed cases (students and/or employees) within a 14-day period, IHE follows required steps for 1 confirmed case. - Recommended: IHE Compliance Task Force assesses whether the 2 cases are epidemiologically linked, meaning that the two affected individuals were both present at some point in the same setting and same time while either or both were infectious.